Ritesh007/aws/devops_professional/policiesandstandardsautomation.md

 - No additional billing for Organizations but the owner of the management account pays for the bills on the accounts in it
 - __Service control policies (SCPs)__ are a type of organization policy that you can use to manage permissions in your organization.
   __SCPs offer central control over the maximum available permissions for all accounts in your organization__
-- AWS Cloudformation StackSets and aws service catalog helps in automating deployments across accounts in an organization
+- __AWS Cloudformation StackSets and AWS Service Catalog helps in automating deployments across accounts in an organization__

 ## Trusted Advisor for policies and standards:
 ### Overview